 Eduardo Martins is a documentary photographer from Sao Paolo, Brazil and humanitarian at the UN Refugee Agency.
 You may have seen his work in Vice, Le Point, The New York Times, The Wall Street Journal, Le Monde and The Telegraph.
-Captivated by the depth of his work, he shared what the work conveys about Martins’ perspective and experiences in the field.
+Captivated by the depth of his work, we asked him to share what his work conveys about Martins’ perspective and experiences in the field.

 It seems like you’ve been privy to some pretty frightening situations.
 How do you balance your role as an objective observer/photojournalist and wanting to help the people you are photographing?

 During my work, there are many moments in which I spend time beyond the camera and end up getting involved with the people I’m photographing.
 Once in Iraq shooting a conflict, I stopped shooting to help a boy who was hit by a molotov, dropped the camera and helped get him out of the conflict area.
 In scenes like this, which are common in my work, I stop being a photographer and become a human being.
 I can not be impartial in these moments.